open-guides/og-aws/README.md

     * 🕍[ECS](#ecs): Docker container/cluster management.
 Note Docker can be used directly, without ECS.
     * [ECR](https://aws.amazon.com/ecr/): Hosted private Docker registry.
     * 🐥[Config](https://aws.amazon.com/config/): AWS configuration inventory, history, change notifications
-* **Special-purpose infrastructure**: These services are focused on specific use cases and should be evaluated if they apply to your situation:
+* **Special-purpose infrastructure:** These services are focused on specific use cases and should be evaluated if they apply to your situation:
     * [DynamoDB](#dynamodb): Low-latency NoSQL key-value store
     * [Glacier](#glacier): Slow and cheap alternative to S3
     * [Kinesis](https://aws.amazon.com/kinesis/): Streaming (distributed log) service